mdditt2000/openshift-4-11/next-gen-routes-2-11/README.md

 ### Step 1: Deploy CIS

-OpenShift Route API using HAproxy which can only support one **Public IP**, **Virtual Server** per BIG-IP which is configured for all Routes.
+Currently OpenShift Route API using HAproxy which can only support one **Public IP**, **Virtual Server** per BIG-IP.
 Routes uses HOST Header Load balancing to determine the backend application.
-However CIS can resolve this issue by using a Global ConfigMap to specify global objects like IPs etc. This is similar to how Gateway API will work.
-The Global ConfigMap can be applied in a different namespace than the Routes
+CIS can resolve this issue by using a Global ConfigMap to specify global objects like IPs, Policies etc. This is similar to how Gateway API will work.
+The Global ConfigMap can be applied in different namespace than the Routes

-Next Generation Routes Controller uses extended ConfigMap, allowing the user to create multiple Virtual IP addresses for OpenShift Routes.
-Support for multi-partition is also available.
-Each namespace will be managed in a dedicated partition/tenant on BIG-IP

 Add the following parameters to the CIS deployment

-* Routegroup specific config for each namespace is provided as part of extendedSpec through ConfigMap.
-* ConfigMap info is passed to CIS with argument --route-spec-configmap="namespace/configmap-name"
+* Global ConfigMap info is passed to CIS with argument --route-spec-configmap="namespace/configmap-name"
 * Controller mode should be set to openshift to enable multiple VIP support(--controller-mode="openshift")
+* Using AS3 API to post ExternalDNS configuration --cccl-gtm-agent=false
+* Using OVN Kubernetes with static routes.
+No CNI configured

 ```
 args: [
   # See the k8s-bigip-ctlr documentation for information about
   # all config options
   # https://clouddocs.f5.com/containers/latest/
     "--bigip-username=$(BIGIP_USERNAME)",
     "--bigip-password=$(BIGIP_PASSWORD)",
     "--bigip-url=10.192.125.60",
     "--bigip-partition=OpenShift",
     "--namespace=default",
+    "--namespace=cafeone",
+    "--namespace=cafetwo",
     "--pool-member-type=cluster",
-  "--openshift-sdn-name=/Common/openshift_vxlan",
+    "--log-level=DEBUG",
     "--insecure=true",
-  "--manage-routes=true",
-  "--route-spec-configmap="kube-system/global-cm"
-  "--controller-mode="openshift"
+    "--route-spec-configmap=default/global-cm",
+    "--controller-mode=openshift",
     "--as3-validation=true",
     "--log-as3-response=true",
-]
+    "--cccl-gtm-agent=false",
 ```

 Deploy CIS in OpenShift